Categories

 Classification Data Software

-Revolutionize Power BI with the Search Box Visual
+Revolutionize Power BI with The Search Box Visual

 Unlock the full potential of your Power BI reports with our latest feature – the Search Box.
 This intuitive visual allows users to filter reports effortlessly by entering any terms they define.
 Whether it’s a simple keyword search or a precise phrase search, the Search Box has you covered.